altexdim/sourcemod-plugin-gungame/README.txt

       "knife-level" and "triple-level" sounds (and maybe all sounds?).
     * AfkDeaths does not reset sometimes.
       Redone afk managenemt not to check weapon_fire every shot.
-    + Add option to remove all weapons before giving next level weapon for player if Turbo is enabled.
+    + [TESTING] Add option to remove all weapons before giving next level weapon for player if Turbo is enabled.
     * Make removement buyzones on/off.
 So once gg is enabled than buyzones are disabled, and when gg is disabled buyzones are enabled.